insujang/insujang.github.io/_posts/2017-04-05-intel-sgx-instructions-in-enclave-initialization.markdown

 ![eadd_selecting_free_epc_page](/assets/images/170405/eadd_selecting_free_epc_page.png){: .center-image width="600px"}

-#### 2.2.
-How system software selects a EPC page with the physical address?
+Then this means I need to search a code that calls `EADD` instruction.

-Simulation function that calls `EADD` instruction is `add_enclave_page()` in `sdk/simulation/driver_api/driver_api.cpp`.
-And simulation code actually is not same with the explanation: it just `mmap()` to allocate all EPC pages, whose physical address is not inside PRM.
+Simulation function which calls `EADD` instruction is `add_enclave_page()` in `sdk/simulation/driver_api/driver_api.cpp`.
+This is a simulation code because it is in `simulation` directory.
-Then maybe there is a function with the same name for hardware?
+Then there should be a function with the same name for hardware?

 And yes.
 There is.